-Rebecca MacFarling is currently the CEO of the Museum of Australian Democracy at Eureka (MADE) on the site of the Eureka Stockade in Ballarat.
+Rebecca MacFarling is the CEO of the Melbourne Writers Festival and Director of Women in Aid & Development.
 She also serves on ACFID’s Code of Conduct Committee as a fundraising and marketing specialist.
-Now based in Melbourne, Rebecca has spent the last two decades working in marketing, fundraising, sponsorship, digital strategy and customer loyalty across media, financial services, the arts and international development.
-Prior to her appointment at MADE, Rebecca was the Deputy CEO of international NGO, CUFA.
+Rebecca has spent the last two decades working in marketing, fundraising, sponsorship, digital strategy and customer loyalty across media, financial services, the arts and international development.
+Prior to her appointment at Melbourne Writers Festival she was CEO of the Museum of Australian Democracy at Eureka (MADE) and the Deputy CEO of CUFA.

-Chris Franks - Women in Aid and Development Principal
+Chris Franks - Women in Aid and Development Chair

 Jackie Lauff - Sydney Group Co-Convenor